marcverhagen/semcor/README.md

 >>> sc = load_semcor()
 ```

-When compiling semcor all source files are parsed and stored a pickle files, speeding up loading significantly.
+The `load_semcor()` method returns an instance of the `Semcor` class.
+When compiling Semcor all source files are parsed and stored a pickle files, speeding  up loading significantly.
 The second time you load Semcor you do not have to include `compile_semcor`, however, when you upgrade to a new version you should recompile.
 Both functions above can take an optional argument that would limit the number of files being compiled or loaded.

 **Creating a application-specific sentence index**.
 This allows you to use sentence offsets from the entire corpus and link to Semcor Sentence objects, which is useful when running all Semcor sentences separately through another processing component like the Stanford dependency parser.